-Values: Read Parameters: REC1 or REC2 or REC3 CCREC1 or CCREC2 or CCREC3 SUBJ1 or SUBJ2 or SUBJ3 BODY1 or BODY2 or BODY3 SENDERADDR SENDERNAME DOMAIN SMTPPORT SMTPSERV SMTPPW SMTPUN
+Values: Read Parameters:

+REC1 or REC2 or REC3 CCREC1 or CCREC2 or CCREC3 SUBJ1 or SUBJ2 or SUBJ3 BODY1 or BODY2 or BODY3 SENDERADDR SENDERNAME DOMAIN SMTPPORT SMTPSERV SMTPPW SMTPUN

+AT#SENDMAILi

-AT#SENDMAILi Command Possible Responses AT#SENDMAIL1 OK Note: Mail 1 has been successfully sent #1 Note: Mail 1 has been successfully sent AT#SENDMAIL2 OK Note: Send predefined mail #2 Note: Mail 2 has been successfully sent AT#SENDMAIL3 OK Note: Send predefined mail #3 Note: Mail 3 has been successfully sent AT#SENDMAIL2 #CME ERROR: 38027 Note: The address of the SMTP server has not been resolved by the TCP/IP stack is not able to reach the primary or secondary DNS servers or a wrong SMTP server address has been filled in.
-AT#SENDMAIL1 #CME ERROR: <value></value> Note: An error has occurred during the communication with the remote SMTP server.
-It may also happen during the data transfer (after the OK This array can be due to one of the following reasons: - The DNS servers are not able to resolve the SMTP server address - The SMTP server is temporarily out of service - The authentication (SMTPUN, SMTPPW) is not valid - An email address specified in REC1 or CCREC1 is not valid See section 'Response messages and error codes'.
+Command Possible Responses AT#SENDMAIL1 ОК Note: Send predefined mail #1 Note: Mail 1 has been successfully sent AT#SENDMAIL2 ОК Note: Send predefined mail #2 Note: Mail 2 has been successfully sent AT#SENDMAIL3 ОК Note: Send predefined mail #3 Note: Mail 3 has been successfully sent AT#SENDMAIL2 #CME ERROR: 38027 Notes: The address of the SMTP server has not been resolved by the secondary DNS server.
+TCP/IP stack is not able to reach the primary or secondary DNS servers or a wrong SMTP server address has entered.
+AT#SENDMAIL1 #CME ERROR: <value></value> Notes: An error has occurred during the communication with the remote SMTP server.
+It may also happen during the data transfer (after the OK message).
+This error can be due to one of the following reasons: The DNS servers are not able to resolve the SMTP server address - The SMTP server is temporarily out of service The authentication (SMTPUN, SMTPPW) is not valid An email address specified in REC1 or CCREC1 is not valid See section 'Response messages and error codes'.
+See section response messages and enor codes .